Sia Petra irrigation drainage

 I went into Petra blind, no real research, no real idea of what to expect; I prefer to keep things a mystery so I feel like I’m discovering them myself.
 However, I will provide you a little background in order to kick off my week of blogging about Petra.

-Thanks to Indiana Jones, Petra became known in the modern world to masses.
+Thanks to Indiana Jones, Petra became known to the masses in the modern world.
 It is a Unesco World Heritage site and was recently named one of the ‘New’ 7 Wonders of the World

 Leave a Reply